What are my rights?

 If you strike out looking for the will in the usual places, you can search the wills registry.
 The search certificate may indicate the location of the original will.
 You can search the registry by submitting a completed application form and fee to the Vital Statistics Agency.
 You’ll be provided with a certificate of wills search.
 You’ll need to file a copy of this certificate with the court if you’re making an application for probate or administration.

 A search certificate doesn’t always show the whole picture.
 If a search result comes back empty, that doesn’t necessarily mean the deceased didn’t have a will.
 It’s possible they didn’t file a notice.
-Or they may have moved the will, or revoked it.
+Or they may have moved the will, or cancelled it.

 Get a copy of the death certificate

 You’ll need a death certificate to apply for benefits and to settle the affairs of the deceased.
 The funeral home will ask you how many “original” death certificates you require.
 You can order them directly from BC Vital Statistics.
 Each original costs $27, For most estates, two original death certificates should suffice.
 You can have additional “certified true copies” prepared by a notary public or a lawyer if needed.